ted-swang/GettingCleaningDataProject/CodeBook.md

 ## Value

 The 'value' column in the 'data_narrow' data frame are observations of data.
-There were

 The values have been normalized and bounded within [-1, 1].